alexo1connor/X00200430_CA3/README.md

 ## All Selenium or Locust Tests fail
 If all the Selenium or Locust tests fail its probably one of two reasons.

  1. The application isn't running.
 Unlike unit tests these two tests require the application to be running.
 In a separate terminal run `flask run`.
-The in a different terminal run the tests.
+The in a different terminal then run the tests.
  2. The application is running on a different address to the one Selenium and Locust is looking for.
 The application should be running on `localhost:5000 or 127.0.0.1:5000`.
 You can force flask to run on a specific host and port with this ` flask run -h localhost -p 5000`

 ## Locust Test wont run in pipeline